BCPC - Key Persons

 Shani is a UKCP registered Psychotherapist and a BCPC graduate.
 She works in private practice in Bath.
 Shani is especially interested in exploring the integration of early relational experiences with social, cultural and ecological contexts.
 She also has a growing interest in Ecopsychology and the interconnectedness of all life.

-Tree Staunton is a UKCP Honorary Fellow, and has been a Registered Body Psychotherapist, Supervisor and Trainer for over 30 years.
+Tree Staunton is a UKCP Honorary Fellow, and has been a Registered Body Psychotherapist, Supervisor and Trainer for 35 years.
 She was MA Program Leader and Director of Studies at BCPC from 2011 and overall Director of the charity from 2014 - 2023.
 Tree represented BCPC in UKCP in addition to serving as Chair of the Humanistic and Integrative Psychotherapy College for 5 years.
 She is a published author of various academic papers, contributing articles and editorships including Body Psychotherapy (ed, Routledge, 2002) and Being a Therapist in a Time of Climate Breakdown (co-eds Anderson, Staunton, O'Gorman and Hickman, Routledge 2024).
 She was awarded Emeritus membership after stepping down as Director and continues to teach and supervise psychotherapists-in-training.